UltimateDogg/maven-python-distribute-plugin/README.rst

 setup.py
 --------

-To make the code runnable outside maven you can have a setup.py
+To make the code runnable outside maven you can have a setup.py.
+If a setup-template.py is there in your source root setup.py will be replaced.

 setup-template.py
 --------